Chubek/chubek/README.md

 I go by Chubak.
 I am active in systems development, language development, and the UNIX/POSIX space.
 I have a zeal for formalism (read further).

+I'm going back to college this fall although I'm 31.

 I am currently employed(?) by Herman Jacobs (@therealcherry).

 I run Linux natively, and these are my hardware and software stats: